-The origin of the engagement and wedding ring
+The origin of wedding rings and engagement rings

 There are differing tales of how this almost world wide custom came into being.
 Even if you ask well read historians, they would struggle to give you accurate data.
 It is possible to trace documents back to the Roman Empire.
 As far as we can tell the ancient Greeks also used them as a gift of love and fidelity.
 The jewellery is found in Egyptian tombs, but whether it was a symbol of a marriage between two people remains a mystery.

 What we do know is that they where outlawed throughout the Great British Empire, as they where portrayed as a mark of Paganism and not a sign of Christianity or Godliness.
 ‘Heathens’ where the only wearers.
 The origins of Wedding rings are shrouded in mystery, but they seem to have been used as a romantic gesture of matrimony throughout the ages and religions since the dawn of time.
 We do know that the Promise ring preceded the Engagement Ring which date back to Biblical times when a Betrothal was announced.